simongravelle/simongravelle.github.io/content/authors/admin/_index.md

     url: https://liphy.univ-grenoble-alpes.fr/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a computer physicist in soft matter and fluids at interfaces, currently at the LIPhy in Grenoble (France).
+bio: I am a computer physicist in soft matter and fluids at interfaces at LIPhy in Grenoble, France.

 # Interests to show in About widget
 interests: